Petroleum industry: Climate change

-The greenhouse gases due to fossil fuels drive climate change.
-Already in 1959, at a symposium organised by the American Petroleum Institute for the centennial of the American oil industry, the physicist Edward Teller warned then of the danger of global climate change.
-Edward Teller explained that carbon dioxide "in the atmosphere causes a greenhouse effect" and that burning more fossil fuels could "melt the icecap and submerge New York".
+Greenhouse gases caused by burning fossil fuels drive climate change.
+In 1959, at a symposium organised by the American Petroleum Institute for the centennial of the American oil industry, the physicist Edward Teller warned of the danger of global climate change.
+Edward Teller explained that carbon dioxide "in the atmosphere causes a greenhouse effect" and that burning more fossil fuels could "melt the icecaps and submerge New York".

 The Intergovernmental Panel on Climate Change, founded by the United Nations in 1988, concludes that human-sourced greenhouse gases are responsible for most of the observed temperature increase since the middle of the twentieth century.

-As a result of climate change concerns, many alternative energy enthusiasts have begun using other methods of energy such as solar and wind, among others.
-This recent view has some petroleum enthusiasts skeptical about the true future of the industry.
+As a result of climate change concerns, many people have begun using other methods of energy such as solar and wind.
+This recent shift has some petroleum enthusiasts skeptical about the future of the industry.